Jesica-akeyo/DataLadder_HR_Analysis_Capstone_Project/salt-corporation-capstone-README.md

 ## The question behind the work

-A dataset that looks ready for analysis rarely is, and the real value of an analysis often sits in the cleaning step hidden behind the final chart.
-This project started as the capstone for a Certificate in Data Analysis, working with an HR dataset built for a fictional company called Salt Corporation.
+ This project is the capstone for the Data Ladder Data Analysis Mentorship program, working with an HR dataset built for a fictional company called Salt Corporation.
 The dataset held a thousand employee records collected between 2018 and 2020, across five departments and five roles, and the actual assignment was treating every one of those records with the scrutiny a real HR or finance team gives payroll and retention numbers.

 ## What I did

-- Salary values arrived as a mix of numbers and spelled-out amounts like "sixty thousand," alongside missing entries recorded as blank cells or "NAN" text, so I converted every text value into a number and filled the missing entries using the average salary for the matching department and position
+- Salary values had a mix of numbers and spelled-out amounts like "sixty thousand," alongside missing entries recorded as blank cells or "NAN" text, so I converted every text value into a number and filled the missing entries using the average salary for the matching department and position
 - Age carried text entries like "thirty" alongside empty cells, so I rebuilt the entire column with a formula that calculates age directly from birth year, keeping the figure accurate as the reference year moves forward
 - Department names carried mixed capitalization, "finance" sitting beside "FINANCE," so I standardized every entry into one consistent category using text functions and targeted logic for the codes that needed extra handling
-- Joining dates arrived in several formats at once, so I extracted the day, month, and year from each entry separately and rebuilt every date into one uniform format
+- Joining dates had several formats at once, so I extracted the day, month, and year from each entry separately and rebuilt every date into one uniform format
 - Missing email addresses got reconstructed directly from each employee's first name, last name, and the company's domain, giving every record a working, correctly formatted address
 - Benefits enrollment came recorded as "Yes," "YES," "Y," "no," and blank cells, so I built a clean three-way column that separated a confirmed yes, a confirmed no, and a genuine unknown, since a blank cell carries a different meaning from an explicit no